Haskeeb265/obsidian-vault/1 - Rough Notes/Study with zhk (1).md

 # Study with Zhk

 ### SQL Injection:
-- Inserting a query which dangerously modifies your database
+- Inserting a query which dangerously modifies your database.
+-